KKWChao/DemoSite/README.md

 - TypeScript: a superset of JavaScript that adds static typing and other features
 - JavaScript: the programming language used to build the website
 - Vite: a build tool that provides fast, modern build capabilities
+- React: A JavaScript library for building reusable user interface components and managing application state.

+- Tailwind: A CSS framework that provides a set of utility classes to style HTML without writing custom CSS, promoting consistency and modularity in stylesheets.

 ---